carlosp420/nymphalidae_diversification/MS.md

 ### Analyses of Diversification
-We used the statistical software R version 2.15.1 [@r2013] in combination with the APE [@paradis2004], GEIGER [@harmon2008] and ``diversitree`` [@fitzjohn2012] packages along with our own scripts to perform the analyses (included as supplementary materials).
+We used the statistical software R version 2.15.1 [@r2013] in combination with the APE [@paradis2004], GEIGER [@harmon2008], MEDUSA [@alfaro2009] and ``diversitree`` [@fitzjohn2012] packages along with our own scripts to perform the analyses (included as supplementary materials).
 All analyses were run on the 1000 random trees from @wahlberg2009 as well as on the maximum clade credibility tree.

 ### Detecting diversification shifts on phylogenetic trees
-Patterns of diversification in Nymphalidae were analyzed by using MEDUSA version 093-4-33 [@harmon2011] on the maximum clade credibility tree from
+Patterns of diversification in Nymphalidae were analyzed by using MEDUSA version 093-4-33 [@alfaro2009] on the maximum clade credibility tree from
 @wahlberg2009.
-MEDUSA fits
-alternative birth-death likelihood models to a phylogenetic tree in order to estimate changes in net diversification rates along branches.
+MEDUSA fits alternative birth-death likelihood models to a phylogenetic tree in order to estimate changes in net diversification rates along branches.
 MEDUSA estimates likelihood and AIC scores for the simplest birth-death model, with two parameters (``b``: speciation and ``d``: extinction).
 The AIC scores of the two-parameter model are then compared with incrementally more complex models until the addition of parameters do not improve the AIC scores beyond a cutoff value.
 MEDUSA finds the likelihood of the models after taking into account branch lengths and number of species per lineage [@alfaro2009].
 To our knowledge, studies using MEDUSA have so far only run the method on a single tree, usually the maximum clade credibility tree, which makes the assumption that this tree is correct.
-We wanted to study the effects of phylogenetic uncertainty on estimation of diversification rate shifts and therefore run
-MEDUSA across 1000 random genus-level trees from the posterior distribution (Multi-MEDUSA, supp. mat.
+We wanted to study the effects of phylogenetic uncertainty on estimation of diversification rate shifts and therefore run MEDUSA across 1000 random genus-level trees from the posterior distribution (Multi-MEDUSA, supp. mat.
 06) and summarize the estimated changes in diversification rates for nodes across all trees.
 Patterns of change in diversification rates are significant if they are found at the same node in at least 95% of the trees.
 We also expected to find similar values of net diversification (``r = b - d``) and relative extinction rate ($\varepsilon$ ``= d/b``) values across the 1000 trees for the nodes where changes in diversification tempo occurs.
 We used the AICc threshold of 7.8 units, as estimated by MEDUSA,